iamasad/Logistic_regression_on_titanic_dataset/README.md

 ## What is this project?

 In this project we will be working with the Titanic Data Set from Kaggle.
-This project about Data Analysis on titanic data and after anlysis making a classifier for if someone is going to survive or not.
+This project is about Data Analysis on titanic data and after anlysis making a classifier for if someone is going to survive or not.

 ## Content